 We got out of the car and dragged my electric blue suitcase into the terminal.
 It was crowded, but still more spacious than I thought it’d be.
-We were several hours early (#AirportRookies) so we used the extra time to grab a bite to eat and watch the planes take off.
+We were several hours early (did I mention we were airport rookies?) so we used the extra time to grab a bite to eat and watch the planes take off.

 When it was time, I checked in and checked out the other SU students.
-I’d chosen the “group flight” option – meaning I was on the plane with around 30-50 other kids.
+I’d chosen the “group flight” option – meaning I was on the plane with around 30-50 other students.
 They were easy to spot.
-They were either wearing orange, standing with someone who was, or had that signature “look” to them.
-You know, that I-grew-up-in-an-NYC-suburb-and-know-this-airport-by-heart look.
-Not a single one of them looked friendly.
-But that was the least of my concerns.
-I knew people that I’d be meeting up with in Italy, and I’d always thought of study abroad as a personal journey anyway.
+They were either wearing orange or standing next to someone who was.

 The hours after I said goodbye to my family passed in a blur.
 All I remember is that I got in a line, and eventually sat down on the plane.

 After what felt not nearly as long as I’d been told it was supposed to, the plane landed in Rome.
-We had a two-hour layover, where I discovered that not all of the students I’d seen earlier were unfriendly.
-In fact, there were some that were very friendly.
-I ended up meeting a few friends there that I’d grow incredibly close to over the course of the semester.
+We had a two-hour layover, where I ended up meeting a few friends that I’d grow incredibly close to over the course of the semester.

 Then, after another jaunt on another plane (this one much smaller and quicker than the last) we landed in Florence.